keatonstacks/AVSupport/docs/biamp/tesira.md

 - [USB Audio Configuration](https://support.biamp.com/Tesira/USB_Audio_Configuration)
 - [TesiraFORTE USB Interface](https://support.biamp.com/Tesira/Control/TesiraFORTE_USB_interface)

+- **Using the Tesira EX-UBT or EX-USB**: [Using the Tesira EX-UBT or EX-USB](https://support.biamp.com/Tesira/Control/Using_the_Tesira_EX-UBT_or_EX-USB)
+  - This guide provides instructions on how to use the Tesira EX-UBT or EX-USB for audio and control applications.

 ### AVB on Cisco Switches
 - Cisco switches must be properly configured to support AVB.
 - Key settings include enabling AVB features, configuring VLANs, and ensuring proper QoS settings.